PikachuPenial/Titanmod/PATCHNOTES.md

 - Fixed all instances of sights varying in height across different weapons

 **>QOL & BUG FIXES**
 - Replaced "SAS" and "Winter SAS" models with "Elite" and "Cloaker" models due to height differences between other models

+- Added 12 new leveling calling cards (every 5 levels of prestige 4)

+- Decals are now cleared on player spawn instead of every 15 seconds

 - Fixed numerous errors based on models, materials and particles